What is a Theory of change?

 If you don’t update your hypothesis in the face of evidence, it isn’t science, it’s faith!

 Whatever approaches you prefer, as revolutionaries we need to fundamentally rethink our Theories of Change and stop treating questions of tactics and strategy as matters of faith.
 Our proposal cannot be:

 2. Seize the State/Economy/Both

 Addendum: there are also schools of thought that do not have any theory of change.
-Primitivism / AntiCiv spring to mind – the closest they have is “wait for capitalism to collapse and learn to hunt squirrels,” which is so obscenely stupid I am not willing to debate it.
+Primitivism and AntiCiv anarchism (which is not actually anarchism and bears no relationship to the theory and practice of anarchism over centuries) springs to mind.
+The closest they have is “wait for capitalism to collapse and learn to hunt squirrels.”
+Yes, I’ve actually heard AntiCiv activists advocate literally this at various conferences over the years.
+This is so obscenely stupid and unserious I am not willing to debate it.
 The same goes for the broader insurrectionist / anti-organizational tendency among some pseudo-anarchists.
 Politics without a meaningful theory of change is just masturbation and is a waste of everyone’s time and energy.